ray-project/ray/doc/source/cluster/k8s-operator.rst

 .. code-block:: shell

  $ kubectl apply -f ray/python/ray/autoscaler/kubernetes/operator_configs/cluster_crd.yaml

  customresourcedefinition.apiextensions.k8s.io/rayclusters.cluster.ray.io created

-Picking a Kubernetes namespace
+Picking a Kubernetes Namespace
 -------------------------------
-The rest of the Kubernetes resources we will use are namespaced.
+The rest of the Kubernetes resources we will use are `namespaced`_.
 You can use an existing namespace for your Ray clusters or create a new one if you have permissions.
 For this example, we will create a namespace called ``ray``.

 .. code-block:: shell

- $ kubectl create namespace ray namespace/ray created
+ $ kubectl create namespace ray

+ namespace/ray created

-Starting the operator.
+Starting the Operator
 ----------------------

 To launch the operator in our namespace, we execute the following command.